CFT-Forensics: High-Performance Byzantine Accountability for Crash Fault Tolerant Protocols: The Auditing Algorithm

-\subsection{The Auditing Algorithm}
+\section{The Auditing Algorithm}

 We present the pairwise consistency checking algorithm in Alg. \ref{alg:audition} and an early-existing high-level auditing algorithm in Alg. \ref{alg:audition-early}.
-The inputs correspond to the maintained states defined in \S\ref{sec:states}, where the relevant fields can be found in Table \ref{tab:fields}.
+The inputs correspond to the maintained states defined in \S\ref{sec:state}, where the relevant fields can be found in Table \ref{tab:attr}.
+Their time complexities are listed in Table \ref{tab:audit-complexity}.

-\subsubsection{Chain Integrity Algorithm}
+\subsection{Chain Integrity Algorithm}

-For each node $v$, the audited data consists of 4 components: the log list $L_v$, the commitment certificate $C_v$, the election list $E_v$ and leader signatures $S_v$.
+For each node $v$, the audited data consists of 4 components: the log list $v$, the commitment certificate $v.\ccert$, the \lcert map $v.\lcmap$ and leader signatures $v.\code{stamps}$.
 We list the requirements for the data of a node $v$ to be \emph{legitimate}.